nextcloud/appstore/docs/developer.rst

     * 9.0 will be translated to Nextcloud 9
     * 9.1 will be translated to Nextcloud 10
     * 9.2 will be translated to Nextcloud 11
+background-jobs
+    * optional
+    * must contain php classes that are run as background jobs
+    * will not be used, only validated repair-steps/pre-migration
+    * optional
+    * must contain php classes that are run before executing database migrations
+    * will not be used, only validated repair-steps/post-migration
+    * optional
+    * must contain php classes that are run after executing database migrations
+    * will not be used, only validated repair-steps/live-migration
+    * optional
+    * must contain php classes that are after executing post-migration jobs
+    * will not be used, only validated

 The following character maximum lengths are enforced: